erde-lang/erde-lang.github.io/src/docs/reference-lua.md

 The pipe operator forwards expressions into the arguments of a function call.
 The initial values may be given as a single expression or as a list of expressions surrounded by parentheses.
-The right hand side of the pipe operator **must** be a function call.

 ```erde
  -- hello world